 Rev. Elly has served as co-pastor and teacher of Manantial de Gracia “Spring of Grace” United Church of Christ in West Hartford, Connecticut since 2015, when she graduated from Andover Newton Theological School with a Masters Degree in Divinity.
 She enjoys traveling, photography, blogging and talking about her love of the all God’s creation.
 Since 2017 she has been serving on the Board of Parity and is proud of the work that they do!

-She is a committed woman of faith who loves and serves the Divine, having responded to the call to minister and serve all of God’s creation.
+She is a committed queer woman of faith who loves and serves both her partner and the Divine, having responded to the call to minister and serve all of God’s creation beginning at home.
 You are invited to follow her journey here on www.thruelly.com.